stevavoliajvar/stop_cloudflare/globalist/README.md

 # Globalist
-Globalist provides distributed sharing of repositories without the need of central instances (like GitHub).
+Globalist provides distributed sharing of repositories without the need of central instances (like Microsoft GitHub).

 This is an attempt to ease the distribution of git repos, to overcome the risk of a central points of failure.